How to activate sleeping SATS members

 Results

 16 out of 28 experiments had an effect over two measurement periods.
-Effective measures included:
+Successful measures included:

-Simple measures alone could finance the entire project when scaled up.
-Furthermore, the project laid the foundation for continued experimentation and scaling at SATS.
+Scaling up single interventions could fund the entire project.
+Furthermore, the project laid the foundation for continued experimentation at SATS.